NullVoxPopuli/whats-new-in-ember-since-octane/new-features.md

 ## Modifiers

-[ember-modifier](https://github.com/ember-modifier/ember-modifier) has been added to the default blueprint
+[ember-modifier](https://github.com/ember-modifier/ember-modifier) has been added to the default blueprint.

+More information about modifiers can be found on [the tutorial](https://tutorial.glimdown.com/).

 ## Dynamically tracked Objects, Arrays, Maps, Sets

 [tracked-built-ins](https://github.com/tracked-tools/tracked-built-ins) has been added to the default blueprint.

 Generally, wrapping complex data structures in a custom class that manages tracking lifecycles is good.

+## Resources

+Resources provide a way to encapsulate long lived state, cleanup, etc.

+More information about them can be found in [ember-resources](https://github.com/NullVoxPopuli/ember-resources/), as well as [the tutorial](https://tutorial.glimdown.com/).
+[Starbeam](https://www.starbeamjs.com/guides/fundamentals/resources.html) is another library implementing resources, and the [concepts](https://www.starbeamjs.com/guides/fundamentals/resources.html) are directly transferrable to ember.